 Tom also frequently speaks all around the world at conferences (like AntiConLX Global) and to clients about their own business transformations, as well as tech disruption, innovation in advertising, and the future of industries such as entertainment, retail, and mobility.

-Tom has called this time "" and utilises his expertise to ensure businesses take full advantage of it.
+Tom has called this time "the most interesting time in the world" and utilises his expertise to ensure businesses take full advantage of it.